uvjar/EE4C16-self-driving-lab/README.md

 [miniconda](https://conda.io/miniconda.html) to use the environment setting.

-4. Download our modified Udacity's self driving car simulator:
+4. Download our modified Udacity's self driving car simulator.

 On the Lab machines, you will find a copy on `c:\4c16`.
 Otherwise you can download a version for your system here: